 A CNDBB (CDFW 2018b) search indicated that rare or sensitive plants have been recorded within 5 miles of the BSA.
-The CNPS online Inventory of Rare and Endangered Vascular Plants of California (CNPS 2018) and USFWS species list (USFWS 2019; see Appendix C) were also consulted.
+The CNPS online Inventory of Rare and Endangered Vascular Plants of California (CNPS 2018) and USFWS species list (USFWS 2020; see Appendix C) were also consulted.
+Twenty species were determined to have no potential to occur because (1) there is a lack of specific edaphic requirements such as serpentine soils within the BSA, (2) the elevation of the BSA is outside the elevation range within which the species occur, (3) specific habitat or microhabitat requirements for the species are not present, (4) the BSA is outside the highly endemic range of the species in question, or (5) the species are considered extirpated from Alameda and Contra Costa counties.
 Based on those sources and a review of the geographic ranges, habitat requirements, and proximity of recorded occurrences for the various species, the following four species were found to have low potential to occur.